stanislaw/SoftwareDesignHeuristics/README.md

 your product by making it easier to integrate and use.
 A smooth setup process not only enhances user satisfaction but also reduces the barriers to bringing your hardware to market.

+### Provide Simulators Alongside Your Hardware

+If you supply hardware, consider providing a software simulator that mimics your device.
+This greatly simplifies integration into users' SIL/PIL/HIL setups, especially if the target users have access to only a limited number of your devices (such as when the device is very expensive).

+For language choice, default to Python, as it is widely used for embedded development tools.
+If performance is critical, a C/C++/Rust simulator is also a great option, as these languages integrate well with embedded environments.

 ## Documentation